6 Coping Skills for Stressed Parents

 Stress is the body's response to a situation with a possible negative outcome.
 Many different circumstances can bring on stress.

-For example, if someone is camping in the woods and comes in close contact with a wild animal, there are immediate psychological and physiological responses.
+For example, if someone is camping in the woods and comes in close contact with a wild animal, there are immediate mental and physical responses.

 First, the brain sends messages to the nervous system that there is danger.
 Hormones, including adrenaline and cortisol, are released.